JohnathanADrews/HularionExperience/docs/GettingStarted/readme.md

 ### Edit the presenter file, MyAppEntryPoint.html.

 Open MyAppEntryPoint.html in a text editor.
 Like the project file, it is also an HTML fragment.
-Rather than configuration information, this file contains the preseter's functionality.
+Rather than configuration information, this file contains the presenter's functionality.

 ```
 <h1>My App</h1>